MasterMind90/cms/README.md

   *Note: The sandbox works strangely with JVM.
 Using the default jvm_flags, it won't even run if the problem memory limit is set lower than 2GB.*
+- Tags support in the ranking web server and the scoreboard can be filtered according to tag.
+For example 'guest' and 'local' flag.

 ACMICPCApproximate Score Type
 -----------------------------